birthday

 What should I write in a coworker's birthday card?+

 Keep it personal and warm.
 Reference something specific — an inside joke, a project you worked on, or a quality you admire about them.
 A short, genuine message always beats a long generic one.
+We also have 100 birthday wishes for coworkers you can use for inspiration.

 Need help?
 Contact support →